 Almost anyone can benefit from professional fluoride treatments, however, they are especially important for young children.
 The teeth in children who are younger than 16 are still developing and erupting, and it during this time when the teeth will benefit the most from professional treatments.

 Though any adult can benefit from a professional fluoride treatment, adults who have been diagnosed with certain medical or dental issues may need to be especially careful to receive professional treatments.
 This includes diagnoses of:

 - Periodontal disease – gum recession is common with periodontal disease, which exposes more of the tooth’s surface.
-This gives plaque and bacteria more area to cover, and can lead to increased chances for tooth decay.
+This gives plaque and bacteria more area to cover and can lead to increased chances of tooth decay.

 - Frequent cavities – some patients are simply more prone to cavities, due to their genetics.
 If you usually have a cavity once every two years or more, you will likely benefit from professional fluoride treatment.

 - Dental restorations – some dental restorations can trap food particles or deposits underneath them, allowing for a greater chance of tooth decay in the restored tooth and in the surrounding teeth.
 Receiving professional fluoride treatments can help prevent this from happening and keep your teeth healthy.